MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/cmg/setup-cloud-management-gateway.md

         - In versions 2010 and 2103, most customers should use this deployment method.
 Use this option.

-        - In version 2107 and later, only use this option if you can't deploy with a virtual machine scale set due to one of the [limitations](plan-cloud-management-gateway.md#limitations-with-versions-2107).
+        - In version 2107 and later, only use this option if you can't deploy with a virtual machine scale set because of one of the [limitations](plan-cloud-management-gateway.md#limitations-with-versions-2107).

 1. Select **Sign in**.
 Authenticate with an Azure **Subscription Owner** account.
 The wizard automatically populates the remaining fields from the information stored during the Azure AD integration prerequisite.
 If you own multiple subscriptions, select the **Subscription ID** of the subscription you want to use.